pvanallen/VarSpeedPython/README.md

 For any move (even within a sequence), you can set an easing function using the following classic Robert Penner easing types.
 For an animated and graphed visualization of each easing type, see https://easings.net.
 For an explanation of the use of easing, see this article: [Animation Principles in UI Design: Understanding Easing](https://medium.com/motion-in-interaction/animation-principles-in-ui-design-understanding-easing-bea05243fe3)

+> [!WARNING]
+> The names on https://easings.net do not reflect the names used in the `easing_functions.py` file.
+The names used in this project start with the type of easing used by the function (e.g Linear, Quad, Circular) followed by the word _ease_ and finally whether it's "In", "Out" or "InOut".
+For example: the function listed as _easeInOutCubic_ on the website is called _CubicEaseInOut_.
+The reason behind this naming scheme is to adapt to python's classes naming conventions.
+The list with all easing functions with the correct name is listed here below.

 * LinearInOut (essentially no easing)
 * QuadEaseInOut, QuadEaseIn, QuadEaseOut
 * CubicEaseIn, CubicEaseOut, CubicEaseInOut